At the core of all financial reconciliations, compliance procedures exist to help you produce the most accurate financial statements possible.

 Lack of Financial Compliance Procedures?
 You May Be Losing Revenue

-With shelter-in-place and stay-at-home orders issued across the country, people are spending less time in brick-and-mortar businesses.
+With the pandemic shiting the way we buy, people are spending less time in brick-and-mortar businesses.
 Instead, they’re ordering online and having things delivered.

 In fact, as of June 2020, food delivery app users increased from 36.4 million in 2019 to 45.6 million in 2020.